 Restaurants & Dining at Baraza Resort & Spa

 The resort had several different dining areas, one for breakfast, another for lunch and a third for dinner.
 We were never bored with the setting, that’s fo sure.
-In the mornings there was an array of pastries, fresh bread, warm breakfast items, yoghurts and so much more, we were spoilt for choice.
+In the mornings there was an array of pastries.
+Not to mention fresh bread, warm breakfast items, yoghurts and so much more, we were spoilt for choice.

 Lunch was also buffet and again with plenty of choice.
 I loved the Middle Eastern vibes, of fresh hummus, babagnoush, warm flat bread and amazing salad.

 In the evenings we generally headed straight to the cocktail lounge for a sundowner before our evening meal.
 We loved the evenings, it was always different.

 From 5 course meals one night, to an amazing Asian inspired buffet of sushi, pad Thai, spring rolls, curries and so on, we were always excited for dinner.
 Did I mention my kids are fussy?
 One thing for certain is they always found oodles of things they loved.

 There was so much going on in the resort.
 From tennis courts, to world class spa facilities, we hardly wanted to leave!
 There was a gym too that I would love to say I spent lots of time!
 However that would be a lie!
 Damn it, I always have such good intentions when I find a hotel gym.